gdraheim/docker-systemctl-replacement/README.md

 Based on that information the "systemctl" replacement script will also work as an "init" replacement script.
 It will automatically turn to that functionality if it is run without arguments and if it finds itself to be PID 1.

-If the script is run without arguments and it is NOT at PID 1 the it will run "list-units" as the default command.
+(NOTE: If the script is run without arguments and it is NOT at PID 1 then it will run "list-units" as the default command.)

 The funcationality of the init-replacment can be forced by saying "systemctl 1".
 This is the combination of two